lugui1998/Instant-File-Share/README.md

 Instant File Share is a project that allows users to share files by generating a URL with a single click on the context menu of any file.

-It is a Standalone solution which is focused on simplicity and ease of use and **NOT** on security.
+It is a standalone solution which is focused on simplicity and ease of use and **NOT** on security.
 Hence why it uses HTTP instead of HTTPS by defualt.